 I am an Economics PhD student at the London School of Economics, where I study macroeconomic questions related to innovation using microeconomic theory and data.
 My fields are macroeconomics, labor economics and organizations.
-I am also an Associate at Opportunity Insights, a Fellow at the Harvard Economics department.
+I am also an Associate at Opportunity Insights, and a Fellow at the Harvard Economics department.

 At LSE, I co-lead the Economics PhD Applicant Mentoring Program (AMP), which supports students and RAs from underprivileged and underrepresented backgrounds in pursuing economics PhDs through 1-1 mentorship.
 Find more on my AMP page, AMP website, and LSE website.